sneaky-potato/sneaky-potato.github.io/content/oss/lunatik-kernel-lua.md

 - Lua-based device driver layer
 - User-space CLI tool (lunatik) to load, run, and manage kernel Lua environments
 - Lua bindings that expose kernel facilities to Lua scripts

-This architecture allows Lua to be used as a control and orchestration language inside the kernel, enabling rapid prototyping, instrumentation, and kernel-adjacent logic without writing everything in C.

 ## Why Script the Kernel?